UEFA Women's Euro 2029 bids

-The bidding process for the UEFA Women's Euro 2029 started on 23 July 2024 and will end on 3 December 2025 with the announcement of the host.
+The bidding process for the UEFA Women's Euro 2029 started on 23 July 2024 and ended on 3 December 2025 with the announcement of the host.
+Germany were announced as hosts on 3 December 2025 at a meeting in Lausanne.

 Hosting requirements

 The tournament is expected to continue the format of the 2017, 2022 and 2025 editions, with a total of 31 matches taking place for a duration of up to 25 days, with 16 teams competing in the tournament.

 The requirements for the stadiums are as follows: